 Impatiens are a long-time favorite for adding splashes of color to shady beds.
 Blooming from spring until frost, impatiens can fill in the gaps between bloom times of shade perennials.
-Growing in little mounds no larger than one foot tall and two foot wide, impatiens can be tucked into bare areas in the shade garden.
+Growing in little mounds no larger than one foot (0.5 m.) tall and two feet (0.5 m.) wide, impatiens can be tucked into bare areas in the shade garden.
 Their compact habit also makes them great for shady bedding plants or borders.

 Companion Planting with Impatiens

 Before getting into what to plant with impatiens, let me tell you what impatiens bring to the table as companion plants.
 Impatiens attract beneficial insects.
 As stated above, they add long-lasting, vibrant color to dark shady areas, and make excellent borders.